JimmyBoon/integratedcapital/README.md

 create a file called 'apitoken.txt' and put in an API token from https://app.mailjet.com/sms

-populate the clientdata.csv file, with the client information
+populate the 'clientdata.csv' file, with the client information

 Run:
 python3 sendsms.py